Where to Stay in Venice

 Budget/Mid-range

-• Close to Santa Lucia train station
+• Quick walk from Santa Lucia station

-• Longer walk to major attractions like St. Mark's
+• 20-min walk to St. Mark’s

 Dorsoduro